gcgarner/IOTstack/docs/Containers/NextCloud.md

 ## "Access through untrusted domain" { #untrustedDomain }

-> The information in this section *may* be out of date.
-Recent tests suggest it is no longer necessary to edit the `trusted_domains` list in `config.php`.
-This section is being left here so you will know what to do if you encounter the problem.

-During Nextcloud initialisation you had to choose between an IP address, a domain name or a host name.
-Now that Nextcloud is running, you have the opportunity to expand your connection options.

 > If you are reading this because you are staring at an "access through untrusted domain" message then you have come to the right place.

 Let's assume the following: